-HACA will not admit an otherwise-eligible family who was evicted from federallyassisted housing within the past three years for drug-related criminal activity.
+HACA will not admit an otherwise-eligible family who was evicted from federally-assisted housing within the past 3 years for drug-related criminal activity.
 However, HACA may admit the household if HACA determines:

-- That the evicted household member who engaged in the criminal activity has successfully completed a supervised drug rehabilitation program approved by HACA; or - That the circumstances leading to eviction no longer exist (for example, the household member who engaged in criminal activity has died or is imprisoned). - The PHA determines that any household member is currently engaged in the use of illegal drugs.
+- That the evicted household member who engaged in the criminal activity has successfully completed a supervised drug rehabilitation program approved by HACA; or - That the circumstances leading to eviction no longer exist (for example, the criminal household member has died or is imprisoned). - The PHA determines that any household member is currently engaged in the use of illegal drugs.